Computer and Information Science

 On behalf of faculty, staff and students I am proud to welcome you to the Computer and Information Science Department’s (CIS) website at the University of Massachusetts Dartmouth.

 Our department is part of the College of Engineering, and has been funded since early 1983.
-We currently are home to 10 full-time faculty, 1 professional technician, 1 staff member, and approximately 170 undergraduate and 60 graduate computer science majors.
+We currently are home to 7 full-time faculty, 1 professional technician, 1 staff member, and approximately 215 undergraduate, 50 graduate and 6 PhD computer science majors.

 Our faculty members are involved in research and professional activities in many major areas of computing such as: